LightspeedC83/Academic-Team-Meet-Solver/README.md

 - [2, 5, 7, 1], [3, 4, 6]

 ## The detailed infromation for the connections between schools
+in the form of school id followed by {dictionary with keys that are the ids of other schools and values of how many times the school in question were matched with said school}
 - 1: {2: 3, 3: 3, 4: 2, 5: 3, 6: 3, 7: 2}
 - 2: {1: 3, 3: 2, 4: 3, 5: 2, 6: 2, 7: 3}
 - 3: {1: 3, 2: 2, 4: 3, 5: 2, 6: 2, 7: 3}